Skip to content

 29

-import { IdempotencyRecordStatusValue } from '@aws-lambda-powertools/idempotency/types';
+import type { IdempotencyRecordStatusValue } from '@aws-lambda-powertools/idempotency/types';

 export type Request = {